JoshLudahl/Tokenator/README.md

 [![Android CI](https://github.com/JoshLudahl/Tokenator/actions/workflows/android.yml/badge.svg)](https://github.com/JoshLudahl/Tokenator/actions/workflows/android.yml)
 # Tokenator for Android
 A password generator written in Kotlin.
+Themed after the Spotted Towhee bird.

 Tokenator is an easy-to-use password generator & manager offering passwords generated to use uppercase, lowercase, numeric, and/or special character options.
 Simply toggle the option you want and select the generate button.
 Passwords default to 8 characters but can range from 8-100 in character length.